New Farm, Queensland: Transport

-By Ferry New Farm can be accessed via two CityCat stops (operated by Brisbane Transport) - at Sydney Street and at New Farm Park.
+By Ferry New Farm can be accessed via two CityCat stops – at Sydney Street and at New Farm Park.
 At the river end of Brunswick Street a small cross-river ferry, operated by Brisbane Transport used to link New Farm with Norman Park.
 However, the service was removed in July 2020, upsetting many Norman Park residents.

-By Bus The suburb is serviced by several bus routes.
+By Bus The suburb is serviced by several Transport for Brisbane bus routes.
 This includes BUZ services 196 and 199, running cross-town via the city centre, as well as the peak-only 195 to the city.

 The Smart Cities: Rethinking the City Centre report proposes building green bridges from Merthyr Road across the Brisbane River to Bulimba in the east and to Kangaroo Point in the west.